carpentries-lab/metagenomics-workshop/setup.md

 > + Run the .exe file that was just downloaded
 > + Go to the [RStudio download page](https://www.rstudio.com/products/rstudio/download/#download)
 > + Under Installers select RStudio x.yy.zzz - Windows Vista/7/8/10 (where x, y, and z represent version numbers)
-> + Double click the file to install it
+> + Double-click the file to install it
 > + Once it’s installed, open RStudio to make sure it works and you don’t get any error messages.
 {: .solution}